Part 1 of 4: The Wanderer – A Brief Introduction to the Vagus Nerve (our Hero).

 WARNING ACRONYMS UP AHEAD

 The vagus nerve is the major part of the Parasympathetic Nervous System (PNS).
 The PNS makes up one part of the Autonomic Nervous System (ANS), the other side being the Sympathetic Nervous System (SNS).
-The ANS managers your subconscious bodily functions (those you don’t need to think about).
+The ANS manages your subconscious bodily functions (those you don’t need to think about).
 You might think of it as a break and accelerator … with the SNS speeding you up, increasing blood pressure, raising heart rate, slowing digestion and the PNS slowing you down by doing the opposite.
 Hence them being called the ‘fight and flight’ and ‘rest and digest’ (or feed and breed) respectively.

 Just as with a car … the accelerator and break need to be well balanced, used appropriately for optimal driving (not to mention survival!!)…as the driver changes from fast to slow to meet the road conditions so should your body to respond to the ever changing demands of your day to day life.